locoframework/loco-js-model/README.md

 # ⛑ But how is Loco supposed to help?

 * by providing logical structure for a JavaScript code (along with base classes for models, controllers and views).
 You exactly know where to start, when looking for a JavaScript code that runs current page ([**Loco-JS**](https://github.com/locoframework/loco-js))
 * you have models that protect from sending invalid data to the API endpoints.
-They also facilitate fetching objects of given type from the server (**Loco-JS-Model**)
+They also facilitate fetching objects of a given type from the server (**Loco-JS-Model**)
-* you can easily assign a model to a form what will enrich it with fields' validation ([**Loco-JS**](https://github.com/locoframework/loco-js))
+* you can easily assign a model to a form what will enrich this form with fields' validation ([**Loco-JS**](https://github.com/locoframework/loco-js))
 * you can connect models with controllers and views on the front-end.
 And they will be notified about every change made to a corresponding model on the server side.
 This change will be emitted as a signal to the front-end code.
 And signal is just a fancy name for a JS object (**Loco**)
 * it allows you to send messages over WebSockets in both directions with just a single line of code on each side (**Loco**)
 * respects permissions (you can send messages only to specified, signed in on the server models _e.g. given admin or user_) (**Loco**)